mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 If you are performing an upgrade of your existing installation of EmailReporting, all you need todo (as long you have not been editing files yourself) is
-1. Delete EmailReporting folder fromthe plugins directory
+1. Delete EmailReporting folder from the plugins directory
 2. Extract the complete package to the /mantis/plugins/ directory.